 To learn more, refer to Embedding Views in Web Pages, Web Applications and Blogs section in SkyDesk Reports.

-Yes, you can allow other users to edit (add, modify & delete data) the data in your database.
+Yes, you can allow other users to edit (add, modify & delete data) the data in your workspace.
 Follow the instruction below to do the same:

 Your data table is now accessible to the shared users for editing.
 For more details about granting permissions for your user, refer to Granting Permissions to Users section.

-Yes, you can allow others to create reports in your database by sharing the data table over which you want them to create reports.
+Yes, you can allow others to create reports in your workspace by sharing the data table over which you want them to create reports.
 You can do this as follows:

 Your data table is now accessible to the shared users.
 And they can create reports over the shared table.
 For more details about sharing, refer to the Sharing and Collaboration section.

-Yes, you can allow other users to upload data in your database.
+Yes, you can allow other users to upload data in your workspace.
 Follow the steps given below to do this:

 Yes, you can generate a standalone URL (permalink) for the reports created in SkyDesk Reports.
 Follow the steps given below to do this: